kwynncom/sntp-client/ntpc/README.md

 HISTORY

+2022/10/07 00:58 - I made a GitHub commit comment that the C version was violating quota.
+It was not.
+It has no way to enforce quota with a 1-off
+			call (as opposed to daemon) if -nosleep is given.

+****
 As of Sep 23, 2022, ./original/README.md existed.
 It probably has interesting stuff.

 The original version didn't assume NIST and didn't have a daemon version.
 I may delete